+TABL E OF CONTENTS 2

-IMPC ORTANT CONTACTS
+IMPC ORTANT CONTACTS 5

-1. INTRODUCTION, AIMS AND ETHOS5
+1. INTRODUCTION, AIMS AND ETHOS 5

-2. LEGISLATION AND STATUTORY GUIDANCE
+2. LEGISLATION AND STATUTORY GUIDANCE 7

-3. DEFINITIONS
+3. DEFINITIONS D

-4. EQUALITY STATEMENT10
+4. EQUALITY STATEMENT12 2

-5. ROLES AND RESPONSIBILITIES11
+5. ROLES AND RESPONSIBILITIES 1: 3

-5.1 ALL STAFF
+5.1 ALL STAFF 4

-5.2 THE DESIGNATED SAFEGUARDING LEAD (DSL)14
+THE DESIGNATED SAFEGUARDING LEAD (DSL)

-5.3 THE GOVERNING BOARD
+THE GOVERNING BOARD

-5.4 THE HEADTEACHER/HEAD OF SCHOOL16
+5.4 THE HEADTEACHER/HEAD OF SCHOOL 0

-6. CONFIDENTIALITY
+6. CONFIDENTIALITY 1

-7. RECOGNISING ABUSE AND TAKING ACTION20
+7. RECOGNISING ABUSE AND TAKING ACTION 23 3

-7.1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER20
+7.1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER 4

-7.2 IF A CHILD MAKES A DISCLOSURE TO YOU20
+7.2 2 IF A CHILD MAKES A DISCLOSURE TO YOU 4

-7.3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM
+7.3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM 5

 IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO BELIEVING A CHILD IS SUFFERING OR LIKELY SUFFER FROM HARM, OR IS IN IMMEDIATE DANGER)

-7.5 IF YOU HAVE CONCERNS ABOUT EXTREMISM24
+7.5 IF YOU HAVE CONCERNS ABOUT EXTREMISM В

-7.6 IF YOU HAVE A MENTAL HEALTH CONCERN
+7.6 IF YOU HAVE A MENTAL HEALTH CONCERN В

-7.7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER
+7.7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER 1

-7.8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS
+7.8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS 1

-7.9 Sexting
+7.9 SEXTING 3

+8. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY 7

+8.1 ARTIFICIAL INTELLIGENCE (AI) 9

-8. NOTIFYING PARENTS AND CARERS
+9. NOTIFYING PARENTS AND CARERS O

-9. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES
+10. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES 4 1

-10. PUPILS WITH A SOCIAL WORKER
+11. PUPILS WITH A SOCIAL WORKER 2

-11. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN
+12. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 3.

-12. MOBILE PHONES AND CAMERAS35
+13. PUPILS WHO ARE LESBIAN, GAY, BISEXUAL OR GENDER QUESTIONING 44

-13. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIES
+14. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIE S 45

-13. 1 COMPLAINTS AGAINST STAFF
+14 4.1 COMPLAINTS AGAINST STAFF 45

-13 3.2 WHISTLE-BLOWING 36
+14 4.2 WHISTLE-BLOWING 45

-14. RECORD-KEEPING 37
+15. RECORD-KEEPING 46

-15. TRAINING 38
+16. TRAINING 47

-15 5.1 All staff 38
+16 6.1 A LL STAFF 47

-15 5.2 THE DSLs 39
+6.2 THE DSLs

-15 5.3 GOVERNORS 39
+16 6.3 GOVERNORS 48

-15 5.4 RECRUITMENT - INTERVIEW PANELS
+16 6.4 RECRUITMENT - INTERVIEW PANELS 48

-15 5.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES
+16 6.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 48

-16. MONITORING ARRANGEMENT 40
+17. MONITORING ARRANGEMENT 49

-17. LINKS WITH OTHER POLICIES 40
+18. LINKS WITH OTHER POLICIES 49

-18. APPENDIXES 41
+19. APPENDIXES 50

-Ар PPENDIX ONE: TYPES OF ABUSE 41
+AF PPENDIX ONE: TYPES OF ABUSE 50

-Ap PPENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 43
+AF PPENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 52

 New staff

 Existing staff

 Agency and third-party staff

+Contractors

-Contractors Trainee/student teachers
+Trainee/student teachers

 Volunteers

 Governors

 Staff working in alternative provision settings

-Adults who supervise pupils on work experience

-Pupils staying with host families 49
+Adults who supervise pupils on work experience Pupils staying with host families

-Ар PPENDIX THREE: ALLEGATIONS OF ABUSE MADE AGAINST STAFF 49
+Pupils stuying with host jurnines PPENDIX THREE: ALLEGATIONS OF ABUSE MADE AGAINST STAFF

-Suspension of the accused until the case is resolved 50
+Suspension of the accused until the case is resolved

-Definitions for outcomes of allegation investigations

-1 Procedure for dealing with allegations 52
+Definitions for outcomes of allegation investigations Procedure for dealing with allegations

 Primary and Early Years:

 Timescales

 Specific actions

 Confidentiality

+Record-keeping

-Record-keeping References
+References

 Learning lessons

-PPENDIX 4: SPECIFIC SAFEGUARDING ISSUES
+AF PPENDIX 4: SPECIFIC SAFEGUARDING ISSUES 67

-Child-on-Child Sexual Violence and Sexual Harassment 58
+Child-on-Child Sexual Violence and Sexual Harassment 67

-Children Absent from Education
+Children Absent from Education 72

-Child Criminal Exploitation
+Child Criminal Exploitation 73

 Child Sexual Exploitation

-1 Domestic Abuse 63
+Domestic Abuse

 Homelessness

-So-called 'honour-based' abuse (including FGM and forced marriage) 64
+So-called 'honour-based' abuse (including FGM and forced marriage)

-Preventing radicalisation 67
+Preventing radicalisation

-Checking the identity and suitability of visitors 69
+Checking the identity and suitability of visitors 81

-Non-collection of children 70
+Non-collection of children

-Missing pupils 70
+Missing pupils

+ar r